sodqv/Booc/README.md

 SESSION_SECRET= place your session secret here

     -If you want to connect to a database other than the one setup by use change the following in backend:
-    in app.js change line 33 to your connection string
-    in ./model/mongodbStarter.js change line 7 to your connection string
+    in app.js change line 49 to your connection string  (uri:) in ./model/mongodbStarter.js change line 7 to your connection string
     observe that this connection string should preferably set its user with process.env.DB_USERNAME, and process.env.DB_PASSWORD to avoid leaking the connection string.
     The connection string also decides which database in the cluster is used to so set it to an appropriate name.
 (This is the /Booc? part of the connection string where booc is the database name).